tedsluis/docker-dump1090/README.md

 $ wget -O dockerfile https://raw.githubusercontent.com/tedsluis/docker-dump1090/master/dockerfile.org
 ````
 ### Tweak the dockerfile
-Optional:At this stage you may want to edit the dockerfile and change for example:
+Optional: At this stage you may want to edit the dockerfile and change for example:

 * the URL of your own config files (config.js and dump1090-mutability).
 * your own ADS-B BEAST source IP address.